Managing Instagram marketing to boost awareness and sales for a supplement brand through daily content, influencer outreach, and engagement campaigns.

 Qoo10 Japan: Cross-Border Meets Local Niche

-Japan’s ecommerce consumers are digitally savvy, highly mobile, and deeply quality-conscious.
+Japan’s e-commerce consumers are digitally savvy, highly mobile, and deeply quality-conscious.
 While smartphones are the device of choice for most shoppers, their preferences span both modern digital experiences and traditional product categories—including physical media, high-end electronics, and fashion.

 Japanese consumers are renowned for their high standards in terms of durability, aesthetic value, and functionality.
 Their shopping habits reflect a blend of high-tech enthusiasm and cultural appreciation for tangible, well-crafted goods.